dghaehre/expect/README.md

-# Go expect
+# Expect

-A test libary that completes your tests.
+A go test libary that completes your tests for you!